Strip game: History

-In 1982, an American computer game company, Artworx, produced a Strip Poker game for the Apple II computer.
-It has been ported to many other computers since then and is still available today.
-Many others followed.
-Strip poker is featured as an Easter Egg in the Windows 8 card suite Card Hero.

 Yakyūken

 Popularised by Kinichi Hagimoto (although he later expressed regret) and inspired by contemporary Japanese baseball pep routines — Yakyūken (野球拳) means 'baseball fist' — strip games became a popular fixture of comedy and game shows in the mid-20th century initially in the form of yakyūken, in which several rounds of jyan-ken-pon (rock-paper-scissors) are played and televised, with the loser removing a layer of clothing.

 Legality

 Depending on jurisdiction and the particular circumstances of the game, strip games may encounter regulation on the grounds of clothes-wearing (or not wearing) norms, gaming and gambling, and sexual expression.
 Additionally, verbally coercing someone to play a strip game is often considered a form of sexual harassment.

 In 2013, the concept of strip sports betting was launched in the United States by creating live internet broadcasts using models and pornstars who bet on football games and take their clothes off as they lose.